 HCD is the responsible entity for all administration of CDBG-MIT funds for the State of California.
-Currently, HCD has eightten divisions:
+Currently, HCD has eight divisions:

 - Administration and Management

 - Audit & Evaluation

 - Codes and Standards

-- Communications

 - Executive

-- Federal Financial Assistance

-- State Financial Assistance
+- Financial Assistance

 - Housing Policy

 - Legal Affairs

 - Legislation

-The Division of Federal Financial Assistance (DFADFFA) manages all federal programs for HCD-through its Federal Programs Branch.
-For purposes of managing CDBG-MIT funds, HCD will build out capacity within thethrough a CDBG Disaster Recovery Programs Branch (DR) Section Branch under DFADFFA.
-The DR Section Branch will have full time staff dedicated to the administration of the CDBG-MIT grants including staff overseeing all financial management, data management, and reporting requirements for the grant.
-The DR Section Branch Mitigation staff will work with the Accounts Payable staff to ensure all grant payments are made in a timely manner and in adherence to all federal and state regulations.
+The Division of Financial Assistance (DFA) manages federal programs for HCD through its Federal Programs Branch.
+For purposes of managing CDBG-MIT funds, HCD will build out capacity within the Disaster Recovery (DR) Section under DFA.
+The DR Section will have full time staff dedicated to the administration of the CDBG-MIT grants including staff overseeing all financial management, data management, and reporting requirements for the grant.
+The DR Section Mitigation staff will work with the Accounts Payable staff to ensure all grant payments are made in a timely manner and in adherence to all federal and state regulations.